Tuning Into Bias: A Computational Study of Gender Bias in Song Lyrics: Experimental Setup

 The cosine similarity \textit{s(w,A,B)} is the difference between the mean cosine similarity of the word vector \textit{w} to vectors in attribute sets \textit{A} and \textit{B}, respectively.
 The differential association, or effect size, is the normalized SC-WEAT score.

-To compute SC-WEAT scores, we first train Word2Vec embeddings for each genre and the top topic per genre.
-The context-invariance of static embeddings like Word2Vec aids in analyzing average biases in the data.
-As our goal is to examine gender bias in the dataset rather than the model, Word2Vec, which is trained from scratch, is more suitable than contextual models like BERT~\cite{mikolov2013efficient}.
+To compute SC-WEAT scores, we train Word2Vec embeddings for each genre and the top topic within each genre.
+Static embeddings, such as Word2Vec, are well-suited for analyzing aggregate biases within the data~\cite{Caliskan2017semantics, betti2023large}.
+As the objective is to examine gender bias inherent in the dataset rather than the model itself, Word2Vec—trained from scratch—is more appropriate than contextual models like BERT~\cite{mikolov2013efficient}.

-We define six target sets, curated by~\citet{Caliskan2017semantics} and~\citet{chaloner2019measuring}, and used by~\citet{betti2023large}, in addition to two attribute sets for male and female characteristics, respectively (see Table~\ref{tab:target_set}).
+We define six target sets, curated by~\citet{Caliskan2017semantics} and~\citet{chaloner2019measuring}, which are used by~\citet{betti2023large}, in addition to two attribute sets for male and female characteristics, respectively (see Table~\ref{tab:target_set}).
 The SC-WEAT scores are calculated for each of these target sets using the aforementioned formula for each embedding model.
 A negative SC-WEAT score indicates a higher similarity towards the female attribute set, whereas a positive score indicates a higher similarity towards the male attribute set.
 The magnitude of the effect size indicates the strength of the respective bias.